resemin/WeightedDeepSupervision/README.md

 This is a proto code for revision of Artificial Intelligence in Medicine

+We plan to re-upload the code after further modification

 The code consists of.

 - gen_texture.py: generate a texture map from image